 She believes strongly in working as a team and focusing on what is important to each child’s life.
 Jaye has a special interest in continuing to support the emotional and social development of the clients she works with, assisting those surrounding the child to achieve the best intervention possible and helping her clients reach their full potential.
 Jaye co-facilitates the Camberwell Paediatric Mental Health Network and is co-Director of SNAACS.

-Accounts / Locum Clinician
+Practice Manager/ Locum Clinician